jamesec/evenc.github.io/o/show_page.md

 You can use `View Page Source` to check the codes.

-Actually I knew almost nothing about JavaScript, so I asked ChatGPT and learned how to do this, by chatting with AI, it's helpful, thanks.
+Actually I knew almost nothing about JavaScript, so I asked ChatGPT and learned how to do these!